 How to Get Insane Amounts of Traffic and Subscribers from SlideShare

-Traffic exchanges are yet another source of traffic to your blog.
+Traffic exchanges are yet another way to generate traffic to your blog.

 Yeah, I know what you’re probably thinking right now, “Traffic exchanges don’t work!”.